yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-05-deploy-python-application-connect-with-redis.md

    2. **ConfigMap**: `cart-config`
       - Stores configuration data for the cart service.
       - Contains environment variables such as `CART_PORT` to describe the application should serve on which port.
-      - Contains environment variables such as `REDIS_HOST` and `REDIS_USERNAME` to describe the conenction information to the Redis Cache.
+      - Contains environment variables such as `REDIS_HOST` and `REDIS_USERNAME` to describe the connection information to the Redis Cache.

    3. **Deployment**: `cart`
       - Manages the deployment of the cart application.